EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ##### queryToken

-Execute a `BookQueryToken` query, a query string is contrusted by `Interface`
+Execute a `BookQueryToken` query, a query string is built by `Interface`

 ##### insertToken